22 Oct 2010

 Nose: an elegant combination of maritime notes (sea air, salt flakes, wet beach) and honeyed citrus.
 It balances between dry aromas (manzanilla style) and a sweet, lovely fruitiness with hints of coconut.
 I also get some vanilla cake and whiffs of freshly sawn wood.
 A great combination really.
 Little or no signs of peat.
 Mouth: powerful attack, very dry and a little earthy now, with notes of herbal tea.
 Quite some spicy notes (ginger, liquorice).
 A minimal fruity side (coconut and honey).
 A tad bitter.
 Also hints of peat.
 Water rounds it off and makes it sweeter.
 Finish: dry and herbal with a salty edge.
 Medium long.

-A dry and maritime malt – recommended if you like Manzanilla sherry.
+A dry and maritime malt – recommended if you like Manzanilla sherry, I’d say.
 Not very complex but it harmonizes nicely and has plenty of character.
 Around € 90.

 ps/ Not really whisky-related, just sponsored by Old Pulteney “The genuine maritime malt”: the Row to the Pole expedition.